Seamless High-Resolution Terrain Reconstruction: A Prior-Based Vision Transformer Approach: Discussion

-Although the accuracy of SRTM diminishes in complex terrains, MDE offers superior performance in capturing fine features, especially through the shading of steep elements \citep{Florea_2025, song2025enhancing, 10687819}.
-As a result, the most significant improvements were observed in the elevation and slope accuracy for vegetated landscapes, with an 18\% improvement in MAE over SRTM.
-This result is consistent with the reported performance of MDE, which is more precise, particularly in delineating building and tree contours and in capturing local elevation changes \citep{hong2025depth2elevation, rs12172719}.
-Another observation supporting the superior performance of MDE in shaded regions is that the predicted stream network in the steep, vegetated landscape of Diamond Fork Canyon (see Fig.~\ref{veg-streams}) was more accurate than the predicted features in the flatter Casa Diablo Mountain site (see Fig.~\ref{bare-streams}).
-This suggests that, despite initial inaccuracies in the prompts for vegetated landscapes, shadows facilitated the model’s inference of more reliable topographic information that resulted in greater local precision.
+Although SRTM accuracy diminishes in complex terrains, MDE offers superior performance in capturing fine features, especially through cast shadow, self-shadow, or topographic shading \citep{Florea_2025, song2025enhancing, 10687819}.
+Thus, most significant improvements were observed in elevation and hillslope gradient accuracy for vegetated landscapes, with an 18\% improvement in MAE over SRTM.
+This is consistent with reported performance of MDE, which is more precise, particularly in delineating trees contours and in capturing local elevation changes \citep{hong2025depth2elevation, rs12172719}.
+Another observation supporting the superior performance of MDE in shaded areas is that the predicted stream network in the steep, vegetated landscape of Diamond Fork Canyon (see Fig.~\ref{veg-streams}) was more accurate than the predicted features in the flatter Casa Diablo Mountain site (see Fig.~\ref{bare-streams}).
+This suggests that, despite initial inaccuracies in the priors over vegetated landscapes, shadows enabled the model to infer more reliable topographic information, thereby improving local precision.